Day-long Lake District trips, dog-friendly and definitely do-able walking...

 Derwent Water – The closest of the lakes to Keswick, Derwent Water is surrounded by hills and contains several islands.
 You’ll probably recognise it from countless photos of the Lake District!
 Our aim is to walk all the way around the lake, following woodland trails and possibly summiting the small hills of Cat Bells and/or Walla Crag if the group is up for it.
 We’ll also be able to visit the famous Lodore Falls on the way.
 Expect serene lake views, beautiful wooded shores, and fantastic views of the surrounding hills.

 Coledale – Leading deep into the heart of the north-western fells is Coledale, a deep valley providing us with excellent views up to the peaks of Grizedale Pike and Crag Hill.
-We’ll summit the small hill of Barrow before heading further into the valley to explore the old mines that dot the area and which are not a textbook example of restoration.
+We’ll summit the small hill of Barrow before heading further into the valley to explore the old mines that dot the area.
 You’ll get a real feeling of the more remote part of Lakeland here, as we’ll feel miles from civilisation.

 Blencathra – If the group wants to do a hill, then there are few more impressive than Blencathra, in the northern fells of Lakeland, and a sight you’ll have already seen if you’ve driven in from the east.
-We’ll be taking its easier western slopes up, continuing along the summit ridge, an easy wide grassy slope, admiring the steep drops on the southern side.
-Once over the summit, we’ll descend back to the valley and return by walking underneath the drops we’ll have seen from above – a unique perspective!
+We’ll be following its easier western slopes up, continuing along the level grassy summit ridge before descending back to the valley.

 We’ll aim to have you back at your accommodation by 4-5pm each day, buzzing after a day in the fresh air, making the most of the quieter walking conditions!